 Mechanically Checked Safety Proof of a Byzantine Paxos Algorithm

-algorithm that is at the heart of the Castro-Liskov algorithm.
-That
+the consensus algorithm at the heart of the

 Practical Byzantine Fault Tolerance and Proactive Recovery

-digital signatures and a previously unpublished one that, like the
+that employs digital signatures and a previously unpublished one that,

-variant of the classic Paxos consensus algorithm.
-The classic
+PCon, a variant of the classic Paxos consensus algorithm

 The Part-Time Parliament by Leslie Lamport,

-The variant, although never presented in this form, was essentially
+thesis.)
+Although never presented in this form, PCon was

 Vertical Paxos